threefoldfoundation/info_sdk/src/evdc/evdc_wallet_transfer.md

 - You can transfer your TFT from eVDC mainnet or testnet, and import your wallet into a third party Stellar wallet (mainnet), like Sollar Wallet or Interstellar Wallet.
 -  You should only import / transfer your TFT to __a mainnet stellar wallet__, regardless if it is currently on eVDC wallet testnet.
 Since we are only using mainnet TFT for testing purposes.

-# Transfer TFT from eVDC Wallet to Stellar Wallet Mainnet

 You can transfer your TFT onto a third party Stellar wallet; like Sollar Wallet or Interstellar Wallet.
 On this tutorial, we will be transfering TFT from eVDC Wallet to __Solar Wallet (mainnet)__ as an example.

 ## Prerequisites